Blendify/blender-manual/blender_docs/manual/rigging/armatures/skinning/parenting.rst

 .. tip::

-   If you want the envelope setting to be used instantly bind the Armature Modifier to *Bone Envelopes*.
+If you want the envelope setting to be used instantly, bind the Armature Modifier to *Bone Envelopes*.

 .. figure:: /images/rigging_armatures_skinning_parenting_envelope-influence.png